dhruvb26/athena/README.md

 - [ ] Send notifications after recording answers
 - [ ] Allow users to change time intervals for the notifications
 - [ ] Use FirebaseMessaging for push notifications
-- [ ] Implement OpenAIViewModel as MCP Client
+- [x] Implement MCPViewModel and MCP Client (uses local dependency)
 - [ ] Create flows for every major action